im6ha/Library-Management-System/README.md

 - C++17 compiler (GCC, Clang, or MSVC)
 - SmtpClient-for-Qt (included in the sent file)

-    Make sure Qt Creator is configured to create the build folder inside your project directory by adjusting the settings.
+    Please ensure that Qt Creator is configured to create the build folder inside the project's directory (./build) rather than a parent directory (../build).
 ---

 ## 🚀 Use